NHOrus/neuroi-quest/FAQ.md

 **A:** Not very common, but it does happen occasionally.
 With the history between `206` and `302`, most people are just surprised it didn't happen sooner.

+**Q:** How do we ship Ambient Energy to our superiors& **A:** You get your Quota filled via beaming it back home.
+Works on AE just fine, but your transporters don't have the power to do it to anything physical.
+They tend to explode when you try.